Haoxiaoling/convert_maps/README.md

 >
 > PS: The have four argvs to input(will show if you didn't input the correct amount of the argvs) .
 The first argv is the path of the .stt file to load.
 And the second argv is the .xyz files path.
 The third argv is .pcd files path ,and these files are convert from the .xyz files.
 And maybe it will be useful in the future.
 And the last argv is a file name which will save the complete point cloud.

+> Add 8.17 PCDWriter can save point cloud into a .pcd file.
+And it's very easy to use.
 _______________________________
 ### 2. Convert the 3D map to 2D map
 >